Vishal73040/BotBrowser/README.md

 ### Profile Generation

 We do not provide the private key required to generate new profiles.
 If you need additional profiles, please contact us directly.
-We maintain over **300,000 real user browser fingerprints** to support your needs.
+We maintain a large set of **synthetic and aggregated profiles** for testing.
+These profiles do **not** contain personal or identifying data.

 **Contact Information:**